-The District shall, on an ongoing basis, provide appropriate inservice or training on discipline topics, including legal issues surrounding student discipline and methods for intervening in crisis situations.
+The District shall, on an on-going basis, provide appropriate inservice or training on discipline topics, including legal issues surrounding student may discipline and methods for intervening in crisis situations.
 The District will also provide training for case managers and counselors regarding behavior plans under IDEA-Section/504 and when information may be shared with staff.

-E. District Discipline Committee

-The District and Association shall convene and maintain a committee that meets monthly and is comprised equally of representatives from both parties.
-The committee will review the District's student discipline procedures and may, shall recommend changes that it feels would be in the best interest of the District, and shall provide quarterly reports to the School Board.
+E. District Discipline District Behavior Response Committee The District and Association shall convene and maintain a committee that is comprised equally of representatives from both parties.
+The committee will meet monthly during the school year and will review the District's student discipline procedures shall may recommend changes that it feels would be in the best interest of the District.
 The review and any recommendations shall be submitted by June 1st of each school year.